Aryalexa/42-push_swap/README.md

 #### One, Two and Three elements cases
 These are the smallest cases, and for them the solution is straightforward without needing a second stack.

-- For one element, there's nothing to do.
+- For one element, there's nothing to do, it's already sorted.
-- For two elements, we will need a swap or not.
+- For two elements, either it's sorted or we need a swap.

 ##### Three elements cases
-This is the smallest scenario we will let happen when moving elements from one stack to the other.
+This is the smallest scenario we will let happen when moving elements from stack A to the stack B.

 How many ways can we order 3 different elements? `3! = 6`.